Tigers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and the Seattle Mariners will take the field at Comerica Park against the Detroit Tigers and Javier Baez on Friday.
+The Seattle Mariners and Ty France will square off against the Detroit Tigers and Javier Baez on Saturday at 1:10 PM ET in the second game of a three-game series at Comerica Park.

-The Mariners are -125 moneyline favorites in this matchup with the Tigers (+105).
-The game's over/under is listed at 8.5 runs.
+The favored Mariners have -175 moneyline odds against the underdog Tigers, who are listed at +145.
+The contest's total is listed at 8 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.